 |Maintain governance structures and processes that are fit for purpose and support good decision making by the board||Fully Compliant||The Board as a whole share responsibility for sound governance practices.
 The roles and responsibilities of each of the directors (including committee memberships) are clearly set out in their job descriptions and any particular responsibilities communicated and clearly understood.|

-The roles and remits of the various sub-committees (Audit, remuneration and nominations) are clearly set out and understood.
+The roles and remits of the various sub-committees (Audit, remuneration and nomination) are clearly set out and understood.

 |Details of the roles and responsibilities can be found within Role of the Board.|